fablaboulu/fablab2016_summer_training/README.md

 #Project summary
 This repo contains the results of a two-week summer training (06.06.2016 - 17.06.2016) of a group of 14 high-schoolers and secondary school students (15 -18 years) at **[FabLab Oulu](http://www.oulu.fi/fablab/) (University of Oulu, Finland)**.
+This activity was part of the [Fablab4School project](http://fablab4school.fi).

 During the training participants familiarised with FabLab concept, machines and tools.
 They learnt how to create a Arduino Shield from scratch, including several sensors and actuators, how to use a 3D printer and a laser cutter to create the mechanics for an electronic device as well as Arduino programming principles.
 The training followed a practical approach.
 Trainees created a robot that meets the requirements provided during the first day.